dvho/magic8ball/README.md

 _________________________

 #### How to Use
 Magic 8 Ball loads instantly in any browser.
-Ask your question and tap or click Magic 8 Ball to discharge energy and cause it to smolder.
-Its wisdom will be unlocked and you'll learn your fate.
+Ask your question and tap or click Magic 8 Ball to discharge energy into it, causing it to smolder.
+Its wisdom will be unlocked and you will learn your fate.
 _________________________

 #### Features